-A student must drop their classes and request a refund at the Student Business office prior to the refund deadline printed on their individual schedule print out.
-Refunds are processed approximately six weeks after the refund deadline.
-A \$10 processing fee is deducted once the semester begins.
+In order to be eligible for a refund, classes must be dropped prior to the refund deadline date.
+All unrequested refunds will be issued at the end of each semester and will not be transferred to a future semester.
+Refund deadline dates are available on the student billing and registration statement.
+Requested refunds are processed approximately six weeks after the refund deadline.
 For more information, please contact the Valencia campus Student Business office at (661) 362-3033, or the Canyon Country campus at (661) 362-3901.